 March birthstone: Aquamarine

-The cool and pale blue birthstone of those born in March, aquamarine, brings to mind fresh seawater.
+Aquamarine, the cool and pale blue birthstone of those born in March, brings to mind fresh seawater.
 The serene gem has become a symbol for purity, protection, and foresight.

 Purifying as the sea

 Aquamarine has long invoked the tranquillity of its namesake, the sea.
-Of course, the name “aquamarine” is derived from the Latin word aqua, meaning water, and marina, meaning the sea.
-Faceted aquamarines are often free from inclusions and as clear as water, symbolising purity of spirit and soul.
+Of course, the name is derived from the Latin word aqua, meaning water, and marina, meaning the sea.
+Faceted stones are often free from inclusions and as clear as water, symbolising purity of spirit and soul.

 A treasure throughout time